combient/nodebb-plugin-medals/README.md

   - Currently available to admins and global mods

 ## Improvements
 I'm happy to receive suggestions on what I could do to improve on this plugin.
-These are the things that I wand to do or feel I need to do.
+These are the things that I want to do or feel I need to do.

 - Template page where every medal is available to see.
 Sort of a gallery.
 - Add WHEN a medal was awarded to a user.
 This is available but not implemented in UI.